What is Participatory Budgeting?

 Participatory Budgeting in NYC Today:

-New York City has three PB programs that give residents the power to make decisions about public money:
+New York City has four PB programs that give residents the power to make decisions about public money:

-Office of Neighborhood Safety - A program organized to give NYCHA residents the power to imagine and create new ways of keeping their communities safe.
-This is specific to NYCHA developments under the "Mayoral Action Plan."
+Office of Neighborhood Safety - A program organized to give select NYCHA residents the power to imagine and create new ways of keeping their communities safe.
+This is specific to NYCHA developments under the “Mayor’s Action Plan for Neighborhood Safety (MAP).”

 These programs give people a real voice in how money is spent to support their neighborhoods and communities.